dotnet/designs/accepted/2020/better-obsoletion/better-obsoletion.md

 * If `DiagnosticId` is `null`, use the existing diagnostic ID (e.g. `CS0618` in C#).
 Otherwise, use `DiagnosticId`.
 * The compiler should honor suppressions for the specified diagnostic id.
+* When the user suppresses the existing generic diagnostic ID for obsoletion (e.g. `CS0618` in C#), the compiler should not suppress any obsoletions with an explicitly set diagnostic ID (unless that explicit ID happens to match the generic diagnostic, but that would be bad practice from the API author).
+  Instead, the developer has to add a suppression for the specified diagnostic ID.
+As such, adding a diagnostic is the same as changing a diagnostic ID and thus a source breaking change.
 * If `UrlFormat` is not `null`, use it as the diagnostic link when rendering them in the IDE.
 * The compiler should assume that `UrlFormat` and `DiagnosticId` are independent features, in other words both can be used, either, or neither.

-_**OPEN ISSUE**: Should the compiler suppress all diagnostics from `ObsoleteAttribute` if the existing generic diagnostic ID is suppressed (e.g.
-`CS0618`)?
-If not, the developer has no way to turn this feature off entirely._

 ### Samples